Cached Filesystem Binary Provider

 </config>What's in the template?

-While you don't need to configure anything else in your binarystore.xml, this is what the cache-fs template looks like under the hood.
+While you do not need to configure anything else in your binarystore.xml, this is what the cache-fs template looks like under the hood.

 <chain> <!-- template="cache-fs" -->